-- Any GeForce RTX Series Card - If you are not going to use the depth maps for building meshes, or if you are but dual 2080 Ti cards are too expensive, then literally any other RTX series card will do just fine.
-They are only a few percent apart in terms of performance, so get the one that best suits your budget.
+- Any GeForce RTX Series Card-Depending on your budget, though, just about any other RTX series card will do just fine.
+They are only a few percent apart in terms of performance, so get the one that best suits your price point.

 We recommend using NVIDIA GeForce video cards rather than Quadro cards.
 There is no specific benefit to using 'professional-grade' Quadro series cards in Metashape, and they cost far more than the mainstream GeForce models for similar levels of performance.
 Quadro cards sometimes have more video memory than their GeForce counterparts, but the amount of video memory was not found to be an important factor in our testing.
 Given the cost of a whole system that is oriented toward Metashape, and how critical GPU performance is, the higher-end (and thus faster) GeForce cards are usually most worthwhile.

 Moreover, we do not currently recommend AMD Radeon cards for Metashape.
-They perform fairly well, for their price, but we encountered stability issues with Metashape when running our benchmark on a variety of modern AMD graphics cards.
+The latest Radeon RX 6000 Series performs better than having no GPU at all, but is far behind competing NVIDIA GeForce models.
+We also encountered stability issues with Metashape when running our benchmark on some older AMD graphics cards.